Effective limits on single scalar extensions in the light of recent LHC data: BSMs SMEFT: Effective Operators, WCs and Bayesian Analysis

 We integrate out the heavy BSM fields up to 1-loop and tabulate the complete sets of emerging effective operators and accompanying WCs including the heavy-light mixing contribution from scalars in the loops.
-It is important to note that only those BSM scenarios offer effective operators that are the outcome of heavy-light mixing in the loop which contain the interactions involving the heavy ``{\it to-be-integrated-out}" fields at linear order \cite{delAguila:2016zcb, Henning:2016lyp, Zhang:2016pja, Ellis:2017jns, DasBakshi:2020pbf}.
+It is important to note that only those BSMs generate heavy-light mixed WCs in which the heavy field couples to SM fields linearly \cite{delAguila:2016zcb, Henning:2016lyp, Zhang:2016pja, Ellis:2017jns, DasBakshi:2020pbf}\footnote{A detailed discussion on the heavy-light effective action formulae is given in App.~\ref{subsec:HLaction}.}.
+This can be visualised by considering one-particle-irreducible 1-loop diagrams where loop propagators are both heavy and light (SM) fields, but external legs are only light (SM) fields.
 We further employ the equations of motion, Fierz identities, and integration by parts suitably to ensure the emergence of the exhaustive lists of effective operators up to 1-loop~\footnote{In Ref.~\cite{DasBakshi:2020pbf}, the effective operators are tagged as per their dominant emergence through tree (T), only heavy (HH), and heavy-light (HL) mixing.}.
 The effective operators are depicted in the Warsaw basis~\cite{Grzadkowski:2010es}.
 The complete matching results can also be downloaded from the GitHub repository~\cite{Githubresult} where the readers will find the operators and the associated WCs in SILH basis as well for all these BSM scenarios.
 We require the Wilson coefficients of Warsaw basis effective operators in this analysis, because the observables are parameterised in terms of the SMEFT Warsaw basis operators to perform the global and the model-specific fits.
-The complete SMEFT dimension-six matching results for some of the SM extensions are already available in literature in Warsaw basis, for example for the real singlet scalar model~\cite{Haisch:2020ahr,Jiang:2018pbd,Cohen:2020fcu}, and scalar lepto-quarks~\cite{Gherardi:2020qhc}.
+The complete SMEFT dimension-six matching results for some of the SM extensions are already available in literature in Warsaw basis, for example for the real singlet scalar model~\cite{Haisch:2020ahr,Jiang:2018pbd,Cohen:2020fcu}, and scalar leptoquarks~\cite{Gherardi:2020qhc}.
 However, for the remaining models, to the best of our knowledge, the complete SMEFT dimension-six matching results in the Warsaw basis up to 1-loop including heavy-light mixing are not available yet.
 A tree-level matching dictionary \cite{deBlas:2017xtg}, and partial results for some models including scalar heavy-light mixing (in SILH basis) \cite{Henning:2014wua,Zhang:2016pja,Ellis:2016enq} are available as well.

 In the following subsections, we tabulate the effective operators generated and the associated WCs in terms of the model parameters in the Warsaw basis for two representative cases: The two Higgs doublet model, $\mathcal{H}_2$, and a scalar leptoquark, $\Theta_1$.
 These models encapsulate the individual features of a colour singlet and a non-singlet heavy field, respectively.
 The two models share the exact same set of relevant~\footnote{In our analysis, the operators which are present in our chosen set of observables and are functions of BSM parameters, are relevant.
 In the result section, we focus on those primarily.} effective operators apart from the additional emergence of $Q_{\text{HG}}$ in the latter model, see tab.~\ref{tab:Theta1}.
 We tabulate the results for rest of the adopted scenarios in appendix~\ref{sec:remainingmodels}.